XS-MLVP/picker/README.md

 picker path/a.v,path/b.v --sname A,2,B,3 --tname C
 ```

+Environment Variables:

+- `DUMPVARS_OPTION`: Sets the option parameter for `$dumpvars`.
+For example, `DUMPVARS_OPTION="+mda" picker ....` enables array waveform support in VCS.
+- `SIMULATOR_FLAGS`: Parameters passed to the backend simulator.
+Refer to the documentation of the specific backend simulator for details.

 The `pack` subcommand is used to convert UVM `sequence_item` into other languages and then communicate through TLM (currently supports Python, other languages are under development).

 > $picker pack --help